 1. Descriptive Analytics

 Descriptive analytics answers the question, "What happened?"
-It gathers historical and real-time data to capture supply chain performance.
+It gathers historical and real-time data to capture supply network performance.
 Metrics like inventory levels, order accuracy, and delivery timelines are analyzed to identify patterns and trends.
 This type of analysis helps companies understand their current state, monitor KPIs, and detect anomalies that may require immediate attention.

 2. Diagnostic Analytics